systemd/mkosi/mkosi/resources/mkosi.md

   well-known environment variables to specify the proxy to use for any programs it invokes that may need internet access.

+`ProxyExclude=`, `--proxy-exclude=`

+: Configure hostnames for which requests should not go through the proxy.
+Takes a comma separated list of hostnames.

 `ProxyPeerCertificate=`, `--proxy-peer-certificate=`

 : Configure a file containing certificates used to verify the proxy.